 What is Invoice Factoring?

 Invoice factoring, or invoice funding, is an innovative business financing solution most commonly known for bridging gaps in cash flow.
-Invoice factor FundThrough, for example, advances the full value of your invoice (up to your available funding limit) to your bank account within one business day of your request to fund.
-You pay back the advance over the course of 12 weeks, with the option to repay early, making the funding fee as low as 0.5%.
+Invoice factor FundThrough, for example, advances the full value of your invoice (minus a small fee) to your bank account within one business day of your request to fund.
+Your customer pays the outstanding invoice according to the original payment terms, but simply redirects payment to the factoring company.

 You can learn more about invoice funding and how it works in The Ultimate Invoice Factoring Guide, here.
 Now, let’s carry on and see what this alternative financing method can do for CPG companies.